happyaaz/reports_based_on_rotativa/README.md

 - table header that itself can be a table;
 - a bunch of rows and columns;
 - there can be plenty of pictures;
-- one report can contain several tables whose data is different.
+- one report can contain several tables whose data is different;
+- if we have rows with numbers, then we need to determine which columns should have a summary and how we display it.

 So the question is - how can we avoid having to make views for each report?